 Anonymous reports can also be made through the University's Campus Conduct Hotline Reporting System.
-Such reports can be made online through the "Arcadia's In Touch Website" link on the right side of that website or over the phone at 1-866-943-5787.
+Such reports can be made online through the link in the section of that website entitled "How to File A Report," or over the phone at 1-866-943-5787.
 Please note that while reports to the Campus Conduct Hotline can be anonymous, the University cannot assure that the information disclosed will be kept confidential, and the anonymity of the report may limit the ability of the University to respond.